caoimvin/StoryShare-blog/README.md

 1. `php artisan key:generate`
 1. Set your database credentials in your `.env` file
 1. `npm install`
+1. Migrate the Database `php artisan migrate`
 1. `npm run dev`
 1. `php artisan serve`
 1. Visit `localhost:8000` in your browser

+## local development

+Set a Safety Key in your `.env` file, so that the PostController can interact with your Database.